Biologically plausible single-layer networks for nonnegative independent component analysis: Numerical experiments

 \subsection{Mixture of sparse random uniform sources}

-We tested Bio-NICA on a synthetic dataset generated by i.i.d.\ samples, Fig.~\ref{fig:scatter}.
+We first compare the algorithms on a synthetic dataset generated by independent and identically distributed samples.
 Following \cite{pehlevan2017blind}, each source sample was set to zero with probability $1/2$ or sampled uniformly from the interval $(0,\sqrt{48/5})$ with probability $1/2$.
-We used random square mixing matrices with i.i.d.\ standard normal entries.
-We compared Bio-NICA to 2 online algorithms designed for NICA: Nonnegative PCA \cite{plumbley2004nonnegative} and 2-layer NSM \cite{pehlevan2017blind}.
-Nonnegative PCA requires noncentered pre-whitened inputs, which we implemented offline.
-To quantify the performance of the algorithms, we use the mean-squared error, $\text{Error}(t)=\frac{1}{td}\sum_{t'=1}^t\|\s_{t'}-\P\y_{t'}\|^2$, where $\P$ is the permutation matrix that minimizes the error at the final time point.
-In Fig.~\ref{fig:comparison}, we plot the performance of each of the algorithms on mixtures of 3- and 10-dimensional sources.
-We find that Bio-NICA is outperformed by the competing algorithms.
-Bio-NICA performs both the whitening and the rotation steps in a single layer which leads to a trade-off in performance.
-We view this as consistent with the fact that biological and engineered systems must make trade-offs between performance and resource efficiency.
+We used random square mixing matrices whose elements were independent standard normal random variables.
+In Figure~\ref{fig:comparison}, we plot the performance of each algorithm on mixtures of 3- and 10-dimensional sources.